 This is how I cut bodyfat % and gain strength

-A few simple habits:
+Try a few of these simple habits:

 Eating every 2-4 hours.
 I do this to manage blood sugar, energy levels, preserve muscle throughout the day.

 Eat complete protein with each meal.
 I do this to preserve muscle, recover from exercise and stress, boost metabolism and burn fat.
 I eat about two palms of protein with each meal (women I recommend one palm).
 I aim for about 40 grams of protein per meal and I eat about 5 meals per day.

 Eat Veggies with each meal.
 I add in a cup of veggies per meal, which is 2 servings.
 Vitamins, minerals, water, alkaline load to balance blood ph levels, fiber for digestion and... do you really need more reasons to eat veggies?
 2 servings per meal!

 Greens for Grains: This means that instead of grains, pastas, breads or anything with flour, I eat fruits and veggies.
 This keeps calories a little lower than one would normally expect and simultaneously keep you energy levels high.
 This is one of the most important rules to follow if you want to get and stay lean.

 Eat healthy fats!
 This is my favorite rule.
 My ideal ratio is between 20-40% of calories from fat.
 I liberally cook with coconut oil and butter.
 I put both in my oatmeal each morning (you can even put it in your coffee).
 I drink super shakes with avocado in them and I eat dark meat and beef from grass fed sources.
 I like fish, but since we've polluted every ocean, lake and stream on the planet I really don't know where to point you to non-radioactive commercial fish.

 Fish oil- this is a great polyunsaturated fat.
 Take 1 gram/percent of body fat.
 I'll take 13 grams of fat this month, and adjust it next month based on my body fat percentage each month.